Boston doctors wanted to help Ukrainians. They made YouTube tutorials on how to control bleeding wounds.

 “The data we know from the battlefield is that a significant amount of deaths are preventable with taking these steps,” Eric Goralnick, an emergency medicine physician at Brigham and Women’s Hospital in Boston, told The Washington Post.

 Goralnick is the doctor shown acting out the tutorial in the short video, which provides a list of actionable steps written in Ukrainian.
-Another video, about 4½ minutes long, features a more detailed step-by-step narrated in Ukrainian by Nelya Melnitchouk, a Ukrainian-born oncology surgeon at Brigham and Women’s Hospital.
+Another video, about 4½ minutes long, features a more detailed, step-by-step narration in Ukrainian by Nelya Melnitchouk, a Ukrainian-born oncology surgeon at Brigham and Women’s Hospital.

 “Lots of civilians are dying in civilian houses and hospitals,” Melnitchouk told The Post.
 “I mean, that’s not what should happen.”